In Charge from Afar: How to Manage People Virtually

 Challenge #2.
 Gaining trust

 When you work together in an office, you often build up the trust of your team by being present and managing standards and expectations consistently.
-You trust team members often by getting to know them, building camaraderie and seeing the results of their work.
+You’ll know how to manage people well when you trust team members, and you can do this by getting to know them, building camaraderie and seeing the results of their work.

 In a virtual environment, there needs to be that two-way system of trust as well.
 Without it, there’s a good chance that you won’t work together effectively and that you’ll end up with high turnover.